ULTIMATE Guide to the Acatenango Volcano Hike, Guatemala

 If you’re considering tackling the Acatenango Volcano hike in Guatemala then this blog is for you!
 Here, I reveal how to book and prepare for the hike as well as its difficulty and what to expect!

-The Acatenango Volcano hike is one of Guatemala’s most famous attractions.
+The Acatenango Volcano hike is one of Guatemala’s most famous attractions and a must-stop on your Guatemala travel route.
 It gives those who are brave enough to tackle the freezing temperatures and difficult terrain the chance to gaze in wonder at the Fuego Volcano as it spews molten lava and ash from its crater.

 Acatenango Volcano sits a mere 2.5 kilometers across the valley from Fuego Volcano and offers the best seat in the house for this once in a lifetime opportunity!